-The "insured vs. insured" exclusion, now standard in almost all D&O policies, also developed during the 1980s.
-The exclusion generally relieves the insurer of liability for covering suits by one insured against another insured.
-The rationale is to prevent potentially collusive lawsuits, "such as suits in which a corporation sues its officers and directors in an effort to recoup the consequences of their business mistakes . . . , thus turning liability insurance into business-loss insurance."
-Typically an exception is provided for shareholder derivative suits, which are nominally on behalf of an insured (the corporation) against its officers and directors, provided that the derivative suit is initiated totally independently from and without solicitation or encouragement by the company or any of its officers or directors.
+tially collusive lawsuits, "such as suits in which a corporation sues its officers and directors in an effort to recoup the consequences of their business mistakes. . . , thus turning liability insurance into business-loss insurance."126 Typically an exception is provided for shareholder derivative suits,127 which are undertaken nominally on behalf of an insured (the corporation) against its officers and directors, provided that the derivative suit is initiated totally independently from and without solicitation or encouragement by the company or any of its officers or directors.

 The applicability of the exclusion is at issue when receivers such as the FDIC, liquidators, bankruptcy trustees and similar parties bring suit against the insolvent institution's officers and directors.
 On the one hand, these parties are not the same entity as the insured institution, and thus may technically fall outside the exclusion for suits by the "insured."
 On the other hand, these parties, like the FDIC, step into the shoes of the insured institution for purposes of prosecuting claims, and thus could be viewed as essentially the same entity as the insured, thereby falling within the exclusion.
-Courts have split on the issue, 126 and insurance companies have vigorously asserted this exclusion against regulatory agencies with mixed success.
-In one case brought by a failed S&L against its former officers and directors for mismanagement, waste, fraud and abuse, and later taken up by the FDIC in its role as receiver, the court ruled that the insured vs. insured exclusion did not apply since the possibility of collusion was not present.
-127 In another case, however, the court applied the insured vs. insured exclusion to claims the FDIC brought against former directors and officers of a bank, reasoning that the FDIC "stands in the shoes of the Security Bank in prosecuting
+Courts have split on the issue,128 and insurance companies have vigorously asserted this exclusion against regulatory agencies with mixed success.
+In one case brought by a failed S&L against its former officers and directors for mismanagement, waste, fraud, and abuse, and later taken up by the FDIC in its role as receiver, the court ruled that the insured versus insured exclusion did